Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

 Why Mass Flow Rate is measured?
 Why not Volume Flow Rate?

-The volume of compressible fluid changes with change in pressure and temperature.
-The mass remains constant irrespective of changes in pressure and temperature of fluid.
+The volume of compressible fluid changes with changes in pressure and temperature.
+The mass remains constant irrespective of changes in the pressure and temperature of the fluid.
 It is therefore convenient to measure mass flow rate.

 Volume flow rate also can be measured provided the reference conditions of temperature and pressure are well defined.
 The volume flow rate is then computed for these conditions thus avoiding the errors due to changes in pressure and temperature of fluid.

-Steam flow meters display the reading in terms of mass, i. e.
-Tons/hour or Kg/hour etc. while Air or Gas flows measure flow in terms of Nm³ or Sm³ where N and S stands for reference conditions.
+Steam flow meters display the reading in terms of mass, i.e. Tons/hour or Kg/hour etc. while Air or Gas flows measure flow in terms of Nm³ or Sm³ where N and S stand for reference conditions.

 Also Read : Turbine Flow Meter Verification